livechat/livechat-public-docs/site/content/building-apps-for-livechat/extending-livechat-ui.md

 ### App locations

-Currently, your app can extend three areas of the LiveChat Agent App interface:
+Your app can extend several areas of the LiveChat Agent App interface:

 - the Details section, by adding a new tab with your web content or a new widget in the default Customer Details tab
 - the Main menu, by adding a new, fullscreen section with your web content
 - Chat Actions, by adding a new action button in the Chat Action menu
+- the Message Box, by adding an integration displayed right in that area

 If you feel we lack some options, please drop us a line at [developers@livechatinc.com](mailto:developers@livechatinc.com)!